-□ Open the Device Security &gt; Management Access &gt; Server dialog, HTTPS tab. □ To create a X509/PEM certificate, in the Certificate frame, click the Create button. $\ \square$ Save the changes temporarily.
+□ Open the Device Security > Management Access > Server dialog, HTTPS tab. □ To create a X509/PEM certificate, in the Certificate frame, click the Create button. $\ \square$ Save the changes temporarily.
 To monado. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a https X.509/PEM Certificate. no https server To disable the HTTPS function. https server To enable the HTTPS function.
-The device also lets you transfer an ex cternally generated X.509/PEM certificate onto the device: ☐ Open the Device Security > Manage ement Access > Server dialog, HTTPS tab. $\ \square$ When the certificate is located or n your PC or on a network drive, drag and drop the certificate in the 🐧 area.
-Alternatively click in the area to select the certificate. $\ \square$ Click on the Start button to copy t he certificate to the device. $\Box$ Save the changes temporarily.
+The device also lets you transfer an ex cternally generated X.509/PEM certificate onto the device: ☐ Open the Device Security > Manage ement Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the 🐧 area.
+Alternatively click in the area to select the certificate. atively click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. \Box Save the changes temporarily.
 To o do this, click the 🗸 button. enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To copy HTTPS certificate from external non-volatile memory device.